 The Plains & Eastern Clean Line will make possible billions of dollars of investments in new renewable energy projects that could not otherwise be built due to the limitations of the existing electric transmission grid.
 This project will bring about tremendous rural economic development, create thousands of permanent and temporary construction jobs, and dramatically reduce carbon dioxide pollutants by millions of tons.
 In addition, the wind farms made possible by the transmission line will incentivize the manufacturing of wind turbines and enable significant financial contribution to local communities through employment opportunities, property taxes and landowner royalties.
-State and local governments can use these additional tax revenues to support local community needs, such as improvements to schools, hospitals, fire departments and police services.
+State and local governments can use these additional tax revenues to support schools and other community services.

-In addition to job creation benefits, the high-voltage direct current transmission (HVDC) technology will enable the direct delivery of clean power at a competitive cost.
+In addition to job creation benefits, the direct current (DC) transmission technology will enable the direct delivery of clean power at a competitive cost.

 For detailed information on project-related benefits, please click on the tabs below.

-The Plains & Eastern Clean Line is estimated to provide more than 5,000 construction jobs and over 500 direct jobs maintaining and operating the wind farms and the transmission line.
+The Plains & Eastern Clean Line is estimated to create thousands of construction jobs and hundreds of direct jobs maintaining and operating the wind farms and the transmission line.
 In addition to these jobs, the Plains & Eastern Clean Line will spur increased employment opportunities in many sectors including manufacturing of turbines, towers and cable, and hospitality.

 Clean energy delivered by the Plains & Eastern Clean Line project will provide enough energy to power more than 1 million homes per year in the Mid-South and southeastern United States.

-The Plains & Eastern Clean Line will make possible 3,500 megawatts of new clean energy generation.
+The Plains & Eastern Clean Line will deliver 4,000 megawatts of new clean energy generation.
 Wind energy generation allows other generators to run less and burn less fuel, eliminating the need for the equivalent amount of energy derived from fossil fuels, thereby reducing pollution.
-According to a study by Garrad Hassan, the Plains & Eastern Clean Line will reduce carbon dioxide emissions by more than 10 million tons, equivalent to removing 1.9 million cars from the road annually.
-In addition, the project will reduce nitrogen oxide pollution (a contributor to smog) by approximately 7,400 tons per year, emissions of sulfur dioxide (a precursor to acid rain) by 23,000 tons per year, and mercury pollution by 135 pounds per year.
+According to a study by Leidos, the Plains & Eastern Clean Line will reduce carbon dioxide emissions by more than 13 million tons, equivalent to removing 2.7 million cars from the road annually.
+In addition, the project will reduce nitrogen oxide pollution (a contributor to smog) by approximately 5,000 tons per year, emissions of sulfur dioxide (a precursor to acid rain) by 11,000 tons per year, and mercury pollution by 194 pounds per year.

 The Plains & Eastern Clean Line is estimated to create hundreds of construction jobs in western Tennessee.
 In addition, Tennessee communities and businesses will benefit by receiving the cost-effective renewable energy delivered by the Plains & Eastern Clean Line.
 The project will allow for lower wholesale electricity prices and lower emissions, creating significant environmental benefits for the state.